apollo-business-automation/cp4ba-manual-deployment/README.md

 The Cloud Pak for Business Automation Operator (Pod, CSV, Subscription) not found in cluster Continue....

-Project "cp4ba" already exists!
-Continue...
+Using project cp4ba...

 Here are the existing users on this cluster:
 1) Cluster Admin
-2) IAM#dtev2@us.ibm.com
+2) Your User
-3) IAM#jdusek@cz.ibm.com
-Enter an existing username in your cluster, valid option [1 to 3], non-admin is suggested: 1
+Enter an existing username in your cluster, valid option [1 to 3], non-admin is suggested: 2
 ATTENTION: When you run cp4a-deployment.sh script, please use cluster admin user.